mp-se/gravitymon/src_docs/source/functionallity.rst

 Battery life
 ------------

 I'm currently measuring battery life of v0.5 but previous versions have been able to measure gravity for a 2-3 weeks without issues (Using 900 seconds as interval).

+I had a device running with an sleep interval of only 30s with ok wifi connection.
+The device lasted 12 days which i think is excellent considering the short sleep interval.
+From what I have discovered it's the WIFI connection that has the most impact on the battery life.
+In a perfect scenario it can take around 400ms but can in some cases take up to 8 seconds.

 *More on this topics once my tests are done*

 Performance
 -----------